web-vision/wv_deepltranslate/README.md

 ## What does it do?
 Fork of deepltranslate from pitsolutions.This extension provides option to translate content elements and tca record fields to desired language(supported by [Deepl](https://www.deepl.com/en/api.html)).
-As a fallback, Google translate option is also provided as they provide support for many languages that deepl isn’t providing.
+As a fallback, Google Translate option is also provided as they provide support for many languages that deepl isn’t providing.

-For both Deepl translate and Google translate, there are two modes-normal and autodetect, where the later autodetects source language and translates it to the desired language.
+For both Deepl Translate and Google Translate, there are two modes-normal and autodetect, where the later autodetects source language and translates it to the desired language.

 ## Installation
 You can install the extension using: